Podshot/MCEdit-Unified/README.md

 Debian and Ubuntu Linux users can install the following packages via apt-get to grab all the dependencies easily and install them into the system python.
 This also downloads all libraries required to build these modules using `pip install`

-`$sudo apt-get install python-opengl python-pygame python-yaml python-numpy`
+`$sudo apt-get install python-opengl python-pygame python-yaml python-numpy python-xlib`

 You should now be able to run MCEdit-Unified with `python mcedit.py` assuming you've installed all the dependencies correctly.